 Agencies involved in realignment have said it would be beneficial for there to be a single point of contact for realignment, a person responsible for reentry coordination, to whom they could go for information about programs and resources that might be used for recommendations and referrals as well as for reentry.
+The CCP supports the creation of this position.

-Component 7: Proven Effective and Cost Effective Service Delivery Strategies
+Component 7: Service Delivery Strategies

 Solano County is committed to using proven effective and cost effective service delivery strategies to manage offenders realigned to its custody.
 Service Centers and Day Reporting Centers are among the most widely researched, proven effective and cost effective rehabilitative service delivery strategies in use today.
+12